v-h-gn/lectures/published/csci_1101/week_02/wednesday/slides.md

 <br>

-<u>Computers store different kinds of primitive data in different ways, for example:</u>
+#### Computers store different kinds of primitive data in different ways, for example:

 A whole number / integer, or just ==int== for short,  is stored as an ascending scale of values in binary: